Quant-link/QLK-FREN-Private/README.md

-# QuantLink FREN Narrator Web API
+# QuantLink FREN Narrator

-A production-ready Flask web API for cryptocurrency price fetching and text-to-speech narration.
-Get real-time crypto prices with audio narration support.
+A production-ready cryptocurrency price narration platform with a modern React frontend and Flask API backend.
+Get real-time crypto prices with an intuitive dashboard and audio narration support.

 ## Features

+- 🎨 **Modern React Frontend** with TypeScript and Tailwind CSS
 - 🚀 **Fast cryptocurrency price fetching** from CoinGecko API
 - 🎵 **Text-to-speech narration** for prices and custom text
 - 📊 **Multiple cryptocurrency support** with price change data